Node.js os Module: CPU, Memory & Network Interfaces

 console.log(os.arch()); // 'arm64'

-const binPath = `./vendor/${os.platform()}-${os.arch()}/tool`;This pattern - combining os.platform() and os.arch() into a path segment - is how tools like esbuild and swc distribute pre-built binaries.
-Each platform-architecture combination gets its own directory or npm optional dependency. esbuild-darwin-arm64, esbuild-linux-x64, and so on.
+const binPath = `./vendor/${os.platform()}-${os.arch()}/tool`;That pattern, combining platform and architecture into a path segment, is how tools such as esbuild and swc distribute prebuilt binaries.
+Each platform-architecture combination gets its own package, directory, or optional dependency, such as esbuild-darwin-arm64 or esbuild-linux-x64.

 System Paths and Identity

 os.hostname() returns the system hostname.
-On most Unix systems, this matches what the hostname command prints.
-On cloud instances, it's often the instance ID or a generated name like ip-10-0-1-43.ec2.internal.
+On most Unix systems, it matches the hostname command.
+On cloud instances, it may be an instance ID or a generated name such as ip-10-0-1-43.ec2.internal.
 In Kubernetes pods, it defaults to the pod name.

-os.hostname(); // 'macbook-pro.local'The underlying implementation calls uv_os_gethostname(), which wraps gethostname() on Unix and GetComputerNameExW() on Windows.
-The hostname can change while the process is running (rare, but possible via hostname command or DHCP), and os.hostname() returns the current value each time you call it.
+os.hostname(); // 'macbook-pro.local'The implementation calls uv_os_gethostname(), which wraps gethostname() on Unix and GetComputerNameExW() on Windows.
+The hostname can change while the process is running, although that is uncommon, and os.hostname() returns the current value each time.

 os.homedir() returns the current user's home directory.
-On Unix, it reads the HOME environment variable first, falling back to the password database entry via getpwuid_r().
-On Windows, it reads USERPROFILE, falling back to HOMEDRIVE + HOMEPATH.
-The environment variable takes precedence, which means a modified HOME changes what os.homedir() returns.
+On Unix, it reads the HOME environment variable first and falls back to the password database entry through getpwuid_r().
+On Windows, it reads USERPROFILE first and falls back to HOMEDRIVE plus HOMEPATH.
+The environment variable wins, so changing HOME changes what os.homedir() returns.

 os.homedir(); // '/Users/ishtmeet'